Skip to main content

 as someone with both that TV situation *and* Home Assistant colour controlled lightbulbs, just @ me next time

-in reply to metal gear remembrance
+in reply to eggs benny

 (at least I just have a tablet stuck to the wall in the hallway for Home Assistant shiz though, and mostly it just adjusts the colour temperature automatically)

-in reply to metal gear remembrance
+in reply to eggs benny

 @outie the "just" in that sentence is about to have a hernia with the amount of weight it's carrying